 Teach the basics of circuits for kids with this Squishy Circuits Shamrock!
-Tons of fun for St. Patrick’s Day learning that will last beyond the holiday.
+Tons of fun for St. Patrick’s Day STEM learning that will last beyond the holiday.

 Circuits for Kids: Make a Squishy Circuits Shamrock